mlr-org/mlr/README.md

 * Extension points to integrate your own stuff
 * Unit-testing
 * Possibility to fit, predict, evaluate and resample models
-* Tune hyper-parameters of a learner with different optimization algorithms (also available for multi-criteria optimization)
+* Tune hyper-parameters of a learner with different optimization algorithms
-* Feature selection with filters and wrappers (also available for multi-criteria optimization)
+* Feature selection with filters and wrappers
 * Combine different processing steps to a complex data mining chain; enables nested resampling of optimized models
-* Optimize functions with a model-based sequential parameter optimization method (useful e.g. for the optimization of expensive black-box functions)

 Mailinglist and Email-Service-Hook